plainionist/plainionist.github.io/_posts/2018-03-18-Implementing-Clean-Architecture-AspNet.md

 ## Option 1: Keep the design and accept the violation of the Dependency Rule

-Choosing this options means that I would continue implementing my Clean Architecture controllers as derived classes from Asp.Net Controller and that I would continue using Asp.Net view model classes like ```SelectListItem```.
+Choosing this option means that I would continue implementing my Clean Architecture controllers as derived classes from Asp.Net Controller and that I would continue using Asp.Net view model classes like ```SelectListItem```.
 I would continue ensuring that the control flow and the dependencies between my own classes matches Clean Architecture and Dependency Rule.
 And of course I would have to accept this
 (small) violation of the Dependency Rule.